ubidots/ubidots-particle/README.md

     While method #1 is faster, we like method #2 because it will install a Particle driver in your computer, which is very useful for firmware upgrades, creating webhooks or changing the owner of your Photon.
 </aside>
 <aside class="notice">
-To use this library, put your Ubidots token and variable ID where indicated.
+To use this library, put your Ubidots token where indicated.
 Upload the code, open the Serial monitor to check the results.
 If no response is seen, try reset your Particle Photon.
 Make sure the baud rate of the Serial monitor is set to the same one specified in your code.
 </aside>

 ## Send one value to Ubidots

-To send a value to Ubidots, go to **Included Libraries** and clic on **UBIDOTS** and select **UbidotsSendValues.cpp**, copy it and paste to MYAPP.ino
+To send a value to Ubidots, go to **Included Libraries** and clic on **UBIDOTS** and select **UbidotsSendValues.cpp**, copy it and paste to MYAPP.ino.
-Put your Ubidots token, in **quantityOfVariables** put "1" and set the name of your variable.

 ```c++
 // This example is to save multiple variables to the Ubidots API